Hands-Free Homing - The Adoption Process

 Once this is complete, we will arrange for you to collect your new cat at an agreed date and time, along with their completed paperwork.
 Regarding collection please note entry to the Centre is not available at this time.

-We will arrange times to catch up with you during those first few days and weeks to see how your cat is getting on in their new home.
+We will be in contact with follow up calls through the early weeks to see how your cat is getting on in their new home.
 This starts from the day the cat comes home.
 Once we reach 21 days, we will no longer contact you for updates, but our help doesn’t end there.
 We are only a phone call away, so please do not hesitate to get in touch for any advice you may need!

 You may also like to consider signing up to our Membership scheme which gives you access to the Vetfone line, and we may ask if you would be willing to participate in homing success stories articles.